 - Discourage inappropriate jokes, and don’t be afraid to start from the top down.
-To be effective, change needs to start from the top.
-That said, make sure to warn upper management if you notice they practise verbally abusive speech disguised in jokes.
+To be effective, change needs to begin from the top.
+That said, make sure the upper management is asked to stop if you notice they practice verbally abusive speech disguised as jokes.

-- Don’t be to stricts Rules are usually there for a reason and they should be followed.
-However, unintentional mishaps do happen and we shouldn’t overly-chastise someone for unintentional slip.
+- Don’t be too strict Rules are usually there for a reason, and they should be followed.
+However, unintentional mishaps do happen, and we shouldn’t overly-chastise someone for an unintentional slip.
 Instead, make sure to implement a way employees can flag incidents anonymously and have a talk with people whose name comes up frequently.

 How and when to joke in an office chat?

-- Determine when it’s appropriate to joke.
-Success of a joke depends much on the timing.
-Just as you wouldn’t tell the same jucy joke both to your friends and your in-laws, you should pay attention to when it is an appropriate time to joke in office chat.
-Don’t try to lighten up the situation by mentioning your boss's favorite food during serious, project-related discussions, as you’ll just clog the chat and break the stream of important information.
+- Determine when it’s appropriate.
+The success of a joke depends much on the timing.
+Just as you wouldn’t share the same juicy joke both to your friends and your in-laws, you should pay attention to when it is an appropriate time to joke in an office chat.
+Don’t try to lighten up the situation by mentioning your boss's favorite food during serious, project-related discussions, as you’ll just clog the chat and break the stream of important job information.

 - Think about the place you’re going to place a joke.
-Chat applications allow us to communicate with our coworkers and clients in real-time.
+Chat applications allow us to communicate with coworkers and clients in real-time.
 They resemble many spoken conversations, but they’re not quite the same as your boss can read them, or you can be told off if you share something inappropriate.

 - Think about what you’re joking about.
 Don't let your tongue be quicker than your thoughts.
 Think hard before your share something funny, especially on the job.
-Different people come from different backgrounds and their experiences and sense of humour vary a lot.
+Different people come from different backgrounds, and their experiences and sense of humor vary greatly from person to person.
 You never know which trauma someone went through and what might come as offensive and provoking to others.
-The most important thing is to remember that coworkers aren't your friends, and they're less likely to be forgiving for your reckless jokes.
-That said, think twice before you place a joke and make sure the topics you joke about aren't provoking anyone.
+The most important thing is to remember that coworkers aren't your friends, and they're less likely to be forgiving of your reckless jokes.
+That said, think twice before you place a joke, and make sure the topics you find funny aren't provoking anyone.

 - Think about whether your jokes are inclusive enough.
 A diverse workforce brings a wide array of benefits.
-However, it also increases the chances of some jokes to "hit close to home".
-The truth is - many jokes have a discriminatory element.
-Yes, some people that belong to minority groups tend to make jokes about themselves however that doesn't mean they'd approve of the same joke said by someone who doesn't belong to the same group.
-When we make jokes about ourselves, oftentimes we try to heal trauma as a way to relieve ourselves from the stress it caused.
+However, it also increases the chance some jokes will "hit close to home".
+The truth is - many funny things have a discriminatory element.
+Yes, some people that belong to minority groups tend to laugh about themselves.
+However, that doesn't mean they'd approve of the same joke said by someone who doesn't belong to the same group.
+When we make jokes about ourselves, oftentimes, we try to heal trauma as a way to relieve ourselves from the stress it causes.
 We're far from saying that workplaces should be sterile and ban all jokes, but maybe we should just pick our laughing topics carefully and think about others while placing them in the first place.